OP-LoRA: The Blessing of Dimensionality: Additional Results

 where \( \sigma_i \) represents the normalized singular values of \( BA \), and \( r \) is the rank of the matrix.
-A higher effective rank indicates a more full-rank or distributed representation, and a lower effective rank suggesting a more compressed, low-rank structure.
-One would expect the effective rank to converge towards the effective rank of the ground-truth SVD solution.
+One would expect the effective rank to converge towards the effective rank of the ground-truth SVD solution for successful optimization runs.